 The FS industry will need to make permanent some of the learnings of the lockdown periods to create more agile workforces which boost productivity, creativity, and collaboration.
 FIs will look to increase investment in FinTech to stay competitive, not only in customer facing digital tools but also in the back office space as a means to improve processes and reduce costs.
 Software engineering has become the core of value creation, and the methods used can significantly influence business results, especially in fast-moving sectors such as FinTech.

 Erlang Solutions have over 20 years of experience building critical digital infrastructure that scales to billions of users without downtime.
 Talk to us about how we can help you develop a future proof system that is faster, easier to maintain, more reliable, and cheaper to run.
 You can read our Founder and Technical Director, Francesco Cesarini’s account of how Erlang Solutions have applied lessons from the 2008 crisis to our operational model today.

-To receive our whitepaper report on the Trends In FinTech 2021 please, sign up for our FinTech Matters newsletter here where you can receive that and other exclusive industry content (you can unsubscribe at any time).
+* sign up for our FinTech Matters newsletter here where you can receive that and other exclusive industry content (you can unsubscribe at any time).

 If you want to start a conversation about engaging us for your fintech project or talk about partnering and collaboration opportunities, please send our Fintech Lead, Michael Jaiyeola, an email or connect with him via Linkedin.